Horses are an intelligent species of animals. But to express their moods, even they might be inclined to bite their human owner.

 Horses can be incredibly sensitive and might show further signs of aggression they’re hit back instantly.
 They might also consider this as a playful gesture and hit you back.

 Rather, they should be punished in a gentle manner such that the horse is aware of its mistake and doesn’t repeat it.
-You might adopt a positive reinforcement learning technique which relies on treats like these horse muffins.
+You might adopt a positive reinforcement learning technique which relies on treats.

 If your horse begins to act aggressively towards you, there’s a high chance, it will have expressed those feelings by its body, movement, or voice.

 One of the most common signs of aggression in horses (which can lead to aggressive biting) is the pinning back of ears or stamping of hooves.
 If you see such signs, it’s better to step away so the horse biting is out of the question.

 Keep the horse busy in situations or locations your horse is likely to be nervous or uncomfortable.
 This won’t give your horse the time to express such feelings.

 4. Don’t Hand-Feed Your Horse

 A horse can not directly see in front of it.

 Because of this, they are not sure where to place their mouth when you feed them by hand.